 As one of the most powerful tech companies in the world, you know Facebook & parent company Meta isn't going to disappoint on perks and benefits.
 They exemplify the new business model and their packages do a lot to prove that.

 At the start of the pandemic, Facebook pledged to give every employee an extra $1,000 to help them through it.
-Last summer, the company announced that all staff members could request to work remotely permanently – something that can't be said for other tech giants like Apple.
+However, it's worth noting that while it had an initially generous remote work policy, it has since backtracked on this.

 This perk has made the list a few times now, and you might think it's getting old.
 However, Facebook's plan is above and beyond, providing four months of parental leave for mothers and fathers within the first year of the birth or adoption.
 Additionally, they provide up to $4,000 in “baby cash” for new parents, along with reimbursement for egg-freezing and adoption fees.